eliasdevel/coffeFramework/README.md

 ```
-Now you needing create the file in controllers directory, for your respective access to controller;
+Now you need create the file in controllers directory, for your respective access the controller;

 * File: controllers/Elias.php